Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: Related Work

-\paragraph{Alignment through Editing Weights} An alternative class of methods applies edits directly on model weights.
-In comparison to editing activations, these methods serve the advantage of requiring no additional operations at inference, and can be used as plug-and-play replacements to the original models.
-Recent work studying the key-value store like nature of transformer MLP layers proposed scaling non-toxic components of the weights to reduce model toxicity~\cite{geva2022transformer}.
-A task vector~\cite{ilharco2022editing, hu2024separate, gao2024ethos} is the element-wise sum between a base model and its fine-tuned variant, and encodes the knowledge learnt by the fine-tuned model.
-These vectors can manipulated through vector arithmetic to make a model `forget' unwanted behaviors like toxicity~\cite{ilharco2022editing}.
-However, their need for models that are fine-tuned on the unwanted behaviour makes the approach computationally expensive.

-Most related to our work, a recent study~\cite{wei2024assessing} isolated safety critical ranks in the weights of a model through SVD.
-While we also use low rank decompositions of weights to identify conceptual subspaces, we focus on utilizing these subspaces to remove undesired behaviors from a model in a sample efficient manner.
-Furthermore, we provide theoretical insights towards why such editing approaches work, and draw connections to tuning based alignment through DPO.
+These subspaces are typically identified through supervised probes~\citep[\textit{inter alia}]{limisiewicz2022don, li2023inference} or unsupervised decompositions of activations or weights~\citep{bordia2019identifying, zou2023representation, lee2024mechanistic}.
+Most related to our work, a recent study~\citep{wei2024assessing} isolated safety critical ranks in the weights of a model through SVD.
+While we also use low rank decompositions of weights to identify conceptual subspaces, our focus is on leveraging this to develop a noise robust and sample efficient approach to remove undesired model behaviours, basing this in factor analysis theory to draw connections to tuning-based alignment.